Download Full Text (887 KB)

 Environmental Studies | Geographic Information Sciences | Geography | Physical and Environmental Geography

 Bal, Harleen, Ellen Brooks, Ethan Boroughs, Olivia Folger, Kidest Gebre, Savannah Kelly, Alexis Szepesy, Conor Tenbus, and Rena Xiao.
-"Riverfront UR: Peer Institutions and Natural Areas used for Research and Recreation."
+"Riverfront UR: Accessibility, Property Analysis, and Future Developments."
 GEOG 345: Society, Economy, Nature: Global Perspectives on Sustainable Development , Richmond, Virginia.
 Fall 2017.